How DMP Works

 • Season: 20%

-Players are classified into archetypes based on usage, assist rate, and play style — like primary ball handler, stretch big, or rim runner.
+Players are classified into archetypes based on usage, assist rate, and play style -- primary ball handler, stretch big, rim runner, and seven others.

 DVP is calculated per-archetype, per-stat.
 A team might be tough on scoring wings but soft against stretch bigs.
 Each stat gets its own softness score (0-100 percentile).